11braemm/DevOps-Course-Starter/README.md

 ## Linting

-Run `back .` before a commit to lint the code.
+Run `poetry run black .` before a commit to lint the code.